Asheville's African-American History Tours Uncover Voices from Past & Present

 “This weekly gathering, free and open to the public, is hosted by the Just Folks Organization, a group that is holding up the history of The Block,” our guide DeWayne Barton, founder of Hood Tours, says enthusiastically.

 The area south of Pack Square known as “The Block” was the central business district for the African-American community from the late 19th through the early 20th centuries.
-During that time, it was home to hundreds of enterprises.
+During that time, it was home to many enterprises.

 “It was like a city unto itself, complete with doctors offices, restaurants, a drug store, a boarding house, and a library,” says Barton.
 “From the 1950s through the 70s, Urban Renewal projects contributed to the demise of this formerly flourishing area.”